RiccardoBiondi/segmentation/paper/paper.md

 COronaVirus Disease (COVID-19) has widely spread all over the world since the beginning of 2020.
-It is acute, highly contagious, viral infection mainly involving the respiratory system.
+It is an acute, highly contagious, viral infection mainly involving the respiratory system.
 Chest CT scans of patients affected by this condition have shown peculiar patterns of Ground Glass Opacities (GGO) and Consolidation (CS) related to the severity and the stage of the disease.

-In this scenario, the correct and fast identification of these patterns is a fundamental task.
+The correct and fast identification of these patterns is a fundamental task.
 Up to now, this task is mainly performed using manual or semi-automatic techniques, which are time-consuming (hours or days) and subjected to the operator expertise.